 Christophe: Our partnership with Kwalee has much to do with what we do here and why we do it.
 I’m extremely happy with where we are and the direction we’re taking with our games as we go along.
 With the resources, technology and analytics the company has access to, the people at Tictales can make more narrative games for the current generation to be more relatable and engaging, which is what both the studio and the community want.

-The full Q&A with the developers is available to read exclusively on our Kwalee Publishing Portal, where you can also get your game prototype directly in front of our award-winning publishing managers and potentially land a publishing deal to make your game a profitable hit!
+The full Q&A with the developers is available to read exclusively on our Kwalee Publishing Portal, where you can also get your game prototype directly in front of our award-winning publishing managers and potentially land a deal to begin publishing with Kwalee!